computations/SunStar/doc/writeup.md

 ```

 The random numbers that are used for weighting, and the tree that is produced
-from that sequence are logged to a file.
+from that sequence, are logged to a file.
 By default this is `schedule.log`,
-which contains a series of json objects.
+which contains a series of JSON objects.
 An truncated example from the above
 run is

 ```